Inspiral Carpets: Reunion 2023

 In October 2022 the band announced they would be reforming and performing a live UK tour in March and April 2023.
 The band also announced that longtime bassist Martyn Walsh would not be joining them on their forthcoming tour.

-It was announced that Jake Fletcher will be touring with Inspiral Carpets in 2023 & Kev Clark from Dub Sex will be on the drums for the tour.
+It was announced that Jake Fletcher will be touring with Inspiral Carpets in 2023 and that Kev Clark from Dub Sex will be on the drums for the tour.

-On 15 February 2023, the group also announced their return to Australia for the first time in 30 years that August, as well as their first shows in New Zealand.